Siteimprove/CMS-plugin-Wordpress/TESTING.md

    of source files, logs, reports and uploaded traces.
 Local browser state belongs in the ignored `playwright/.auth/` directory.

-The full scan test and its authenticated GitHub job have **not** been implemented or run yet: the account, registered site and actual overlay/login flow are needed to implement and verify those steps.
+The initial live runner and authenticated GitHub job are **prepared but unverified against the account**.
+The first authorized run must verify the actual login, site mapping and fresh scan results.
 The integration workflow must not be interpreted as proof that a Siteimprove scan passed.

 The revision fixture uses [WordPress’s autosave API](https://developer.wordpress.org/reference/functions/wp_create_post_autosave/)